Mass Mobility: America Gets Behind the Wheel

 1914 Ford Model T – Runabout

-A sturdy and inexpensive car powered by a 22 horsepower engine mated with a two-speed planetary transmission that hadn’t changed since 1909.
-Subtle differences such as doors with rounded bottoms and a body strengthened by extending the sheet metal across the rear door spills marked changes in the 1914 over the 1913.
-The Model T stayed in production until 1927 – – with over 15 million manufactured.
+The Model T was perhaps the quintessential revolutionary car and a sturdy and inexpensive workhorse powered by a 22 horsepower engine mated with a two-speed planetary transmission.
+This Runabout was an early example of separate ‘models’ that were based upon the same platform.
+Subtle differences such as doors with rounded bottoms and a body strengthened by extending the sheet metal across the rear door spills marked changes in the Runabout.
+The Model T remained in production until 1927 with over 15 million manufactured.
+It is the car that is credited with putting the world behind the wheel.